foo-software/foo-react-charts/README.md

 # React Charts

 Simple charts for React.
-The main purpose of the components in this repo is for use on [foo.software](https://www.foo.software), however they are open-sourced for public use as well.
+The main purpose of the components in this repo is for use on [foo.software](https://www.foo.software), however they're open-sourced for public use as well.
 With that said, documentation isn't a major focus at this time, until higher adoption, but implentation details for each component are captured in [Storybook](https://foo-software.github.io/foo-react-charts/).
 To request specific documentation, improvements, or bugs - please feel free to open an isue.

 # Packages